Skip to main content

 Create a new PropertyInfo representing a property named property_name with type T automatically.

-This will generate property info equivalent to what a #[var] attribute would produce.
+This will generate property info equivalent to what a #[var] attribute would produce: the property is accessible from GDScript but not shown in the editor and not saved.
+Uses PropertyUsageFlags::NONE as base usage.

 pub fn new_export<T>(property_name: &str) -> PropertyInfo